Skip to Content

 • Care for the family member just to give them a break

 • Go with the caregiver on an outing with the person they are caring for.
-Maybe they both want to get out but it’s just too much to manage alone.
+Maybe they both want to get out, but it's just too much to manage alone.

-Make up personalized coupons or certificates so they have something to open.
+Draw or print out personalized coupons or certificates so they have something to open.

 It does no good to get a gift certificate to treat yourself if you can't leave the house.